Mind your mullet: Using comedy to help students see their potential

 The opportunity to see alumni who are successful in their creative work helps students recognize their own potential and set a course for their careers, said Kimberly Burwick, clinical assistant professor of English and interim director of the Visiting Writer Series.

-“Ted’s such a great resource because of his breadth of work experience as a writer, an improviser, a producer, and a director.
-Students see someone like themselves, people with big dreams,” Levy said.
+Tremper is such a great resource because of his breadth of work experience as a writer, improviser, producer, and director, Levy said.

 “And Ted shows them what’s possible if you work really hard, stay your course, accept inevitable rejection, and keep plunging ahead creating good content.”